Glossary

 Why tracking works

-Tracking helps because the owner’s nervous system needs evidence, not speeches.
+Tracking helps because the owner needs evidence, not speeches.
 A visible log of small movement can calm the mind enough to keep going.

 It also keeps the owner honest.
-If the page got polished but no buyer saw it, the business did not move.
-If the process got named but no decision moved without the owner, the business did not move.
-Harsh.
-Useful.
+If the page got polished but no buyer saw it, the business stayed in the same place.
+If the process got named but every decision still returned to the owner, the target exposed the blockage.

 Celebrate real wins.
 Small ones count.
 But do not celebrate imaginary results that only happened inside a tool, a draft, or a private file no buyer touched.